voidsatisfaction/TIL/CNN10/201810/12_black_thursday.md

 ## Emergency landing of a space rocket

-A space rocket which was on two astraunants had emergency landing because of the rocket booster problem.
+A space rocket which was on boarding two astronauts had emergency landing because of the rocket booster problem.